 A live-in home care salary will vary.
-If you work under our Introductory Live-in Care service you will work as self-employed and we can only recommend rates, as it is ultimately for you to agree these with the client.
+If you work under our Introductory Live-in Care service you will work as self-employed and we can only recommend rates, as it is ultimately for you to agree on these with the client.
 In order to attract the best live-in carers, we recommend to clients that daily rates from £85 per day and can vary depending on the level of support needed.

 Additional payments are normally made for Public and Bank Holidays, Christmas Eve and New Year’s Eve.
-Live-in carers also receive free room and board with their client when on a booking and return travel expenses from London Zone 1 when starting a live-in care position.
+Live-in carers also receive free room and board with their client when on booking and return travel expenses from London Zone 1 when starting a live-in care position.

 As a self-employed carer, you are paid directly by the client, usually by cheque, once a week.

-Under our Trinity-managed live-in care service we will pay your live-in care salary.
-Our pay rates and terms and conditions are highly competitive, as we benchmark our pay against our competitors to ensure we are always paying in the top 25% and are among the highest paid live-in care jobs in the UK.
+Under our Trinity-managed live-in care service, we will pay your live-in care salary.
+Our pay rates and terms and conditions are highly competitive, as we benchmark our pay against our competitors to ensure we are always paying in the top 25% and are among the highest-paid live-in care jobs in the UK.
 Your live-in care salary will be discussed at your interview and set out in writing in any job offer we make.

 Under our Introductory Live-in service, care workers are classed as self-employed and are responsible for your own Income Tax and National Insurance contributions under self-assessment.